zincan/binocs/README.md

 # Binocs

 A Laravel Telescope-inspired request monitoring dashboard for Rails applications.
-Binocs provides real-time visibility into HTTP requests, making debugging and development easier.
+Binocs provides real-time visibility into HTTP requests through both a web interface and a terminal UI with vim-style navigation, making debugging and development easier whether you prefer the browser or the command line.

 ## Features